-19. In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?

-2 Yes, the core curriculum includes strategies for taking an environmental history.

-1 Only elective coursework includes strategies for taking an environmental history.

-0 No, the curriculum does not include strategies for taking an environmental history.
+1.19.
+In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?
+Yes, the core curriculum includes strategies for taking an environmental history.
+Only elective coursework includes strategies for taking an environmental history.
+No, the curriculum does not include strategies for taking an environmental history.

 Score explanation: In the Pulmonology block of the preclinical curriculum, students are taught to ask about occupational exposures such as asbestos, silicone, and beryllium.
 In the Pediatrics clerkship in clinical year, students are taught to ask about lead exposure in the outpatient well child visits.
 Students are not taught to ask about environmental risk factors specific to certain zip codes (for example, patients affected by Hurricane Sandy may be impacted by mold after flooding, pediatric patients from the Bronx are more likely to have asthma from the levels of air pollution, etc).
+Students are taught to ask about travel history to assess for vector-borne diseases in Foundations of Clinical Medicine and Tutorials.